tfeb/tfeb-lisp-toys/README.md

 These toys may make their way into a more formal place, such as my [Lisp hax repo](https://github.com/tfeb/tfeb-lisp-hax "TFEB.ORG Lisp hax").
 When that happens they'll vanish from here (perhaps with a note).
 There will therefore never be releases from this repo and you should never assume stability of what's here.
 These are just, well, toys.

-The documentation is generally rather sparse.
+The documentation is generally rather sparse, and it’s also just in the order I wrote it.
 Some of the toys may work, some may not.
 Some may never have worked.

 ## General
 ### Modules